derogba/SentiaAzureAssessment/README.md

 <span style="color:blue">Azure Front Door</span> is a layer 7 load balancer.
 In this architecture, it routes HTTP requests to the web front end.
 Front Door also provides a web application firewall (WAF) that protects the application from common exploits and vulnerabilities.

-<span style="color:blue">Azure AppService</span> Quickly build, deploy, and scale web apps and APIs on your terms.
-Work with .NET, .NET Core, Node.js, Java, Python, or PHP in containers, or running on Windows or Linux.
-Meet rigorous, enterprise-grade performance, and security and compliance requirements with a trusted, fully managed service that handles more than 60 billion requests per day.

-<span style="color:blue">Azure Function</span> are used to run background tasks.
+<span style="color:blue">some *blue* Azure Function</span>.are used to run background tasks.
 Functions are invoked by a trigger, such as a timer event or a message being placed on queue.

 <span style="color:blue">Queue</span> the application queues background tasks by putting a message onto an Azure Service Bus queue.
 The message triggers a function app.